sambeau/spork/README.md

     	location garden [
     		{
-    			a slighty overgrown kitchen garden
+    			a (slightly|somewhat|rather) overgrown kitchen garden
     		}

     		object flowers (flowers) [
     			they are wilted
     			{slightly wilted roses}
     			on((smell|sniff) it)[
-    				{
-    					they smell of flowers
+    				{they smell of flowers}
-    				}
     			]
     			on((get|pick) it)[
-    				{
-    					ouch!
-They are too prickly to pick
+    				{ouch!
+They are too prickly to pick}
-    				}
     			]
     		]

     		object garden-gnome (gnome) [
     			it is not broken

-    			{
-    				a brightly painted garden gnome
-    				carrying a fishing rod
+    			{a brightly painted garden gnome carrying a fishing rod}
-    			}

     			on(talk to it)[
-    				{
-    					he stares back at you without moving
+    				{he stares back at you without moving}
-    				}
     			]
     			on(break|smash|kick)[
-    				{
-    					the poor gnome shatters into pieces.
+    				{the poor gnome shatters into pieces.
 That was a bit violent.
 Are you feeling better now?}
     			]
     		]